-Applications are now being accepted for new students to join Cohort VIII of the Midcareer Fellowship.
-All Midcareer Fellows will receive a 25% tuition scholarship; and students in selected programs will also be eligible for an additional 20% scholarship.
+Applications are now being accepted for new students to join Cohort XII of the Midcareer Fellowship Program.
+All Midcareer Fellows will receive a 25% tuition scholarship; and students in most programs will also be eligible for an additional 20% scholarship.

-- Master of Education (M.Ed.) - Must pursue a concentration in Jewish Instructional Education
+- Master of Education (M.Ed.) - concentration in Jewish Instructional Education

-- M.S. in Nonprofit Management - Must pursue a concentration in Jewish Nonprofit Management or Jewish Educational Administration
+- M.S. in Nonprofit Management - concentration in Jewish Studies or Jewish Educational Administration

 - M.A. in Jewish Professional Studies

 The Midcareer Fellowship program was first launched in 2013 to support greater job competency, increased marketability, and more diversified skills for Jewish professionals.
-The program is ideal for Federation, JCC, and synagogue administrators, Hillel staffers, youth group directors, day and supplementary school educators and administrators, Jewish camp directors and others who work in American Jewish organizations.
+The program is ideal for Federation, JCC, and synagogue administrators, Hillel staffers, youth group directors, day and supplementary school educators and administrators, Jewish camp directors and others who work in American Jewish organizations and agencies.

 For more information, please contact email@example.com, 215-635-7300, option 3.